kubernetes-sigs/cluster-api-provider-azure/docs/book/src/topics/custom-images.md

 az vm image list --publisher cncf-upstream --offer capi --all -o table
 ```

-But for more control over your nodes, you should build and use a *custom image*.
+Note: These images are not updated for security fixes and it is recommended to always use the latest patch version for the Kubernetes version you wish to run.
+For production-like environments, and for more control over your nodes, it is highly recommended to build and use your own custom images.

 ## Building a custom image